 “And pray in the Spirit on all occasions with all kinds of prayers and requests.
 With this in mind, be alert and always keep on praying for all the saints.”

 Ephesians 6:18 (NIV)

 Sunday: Pray for your church staff, the preaching and teaching that takes place, the church leadership, the volunteers that are helping in so many areas, the spiritual and financial health of the congregation, and the work of the missions ministry of the church.
-Pray for the work of Impact Prayer Ministry.
+Pray for me (Tom Lemler) and the work of Impact Prayer Ministry.

 Monday: Serve Others By God’s Power.
 Pray that your weaknesses would allow God’s power to be evident in you as you serve others.
 Pray that you would not use your weakness as an excuse to not serve others.
 “For to be sure, he was crucified in weakness, yet he lives by God’s power.
 Likewise, we are weak in him, yet by God’s power we will live with him to serve you.”
 2 Corinthians 13:4 (NIV)